mikezila/Tyle/README.md

 TODO
 ====

--Make the zoom suck less
+- Make the zoom suck less
--Split into more than one file, getting messy
+- Split into more than one file, getting messy
--Add a HUD that shows keys
+- Add a HUD that shows keys
--Add map truncation or let user specify desired map size.
+- Add map truncation or let user specify desired map size.
--Let user choose filename, and save/load to files of their choosing.
+- Let user choose filename, and save/load to files of their choosing.
--Instead of having three files (space,props,tiles) find a way to just have one.
+- Instead of having three files (space,props,tiles) find a way to just have one.